 3. Diversity and inclusion

-Diversity and inclusion has been another area of growing focus for HR leaders that translates directly into the talent acquisition and recruitment process.
+Diversity and inclusion is another area of growing focus for HR leaders that translates directly into the talent acquisition and recruitment process.
 Statistics show that businesses with a diverse workforce and inclusive workplace have better productivity and profitability.
 Many organizations are looking to boost the diversity of their workforces -- in addition to making them more inclusive -- and recruiters are responsible for identifying and bringing a wider diversity of candidates into the talent pool.

 These goals bring certain potential challenges, such as a racial or gender bias for or against certain candidates and inadvertently neglecting highly suitable, qualified and experienced candidates.